cknoxrun/turbostreamer/README.md

 Special Thanks & Contributors
 -----------------------------

-TurboStreamer is a fork of [Jbuilder](https://github.com/rails/jbuilder), built of what they have accopmlished and with out Jbuilder TurboStreamer would not be here today.
+TurboStreamer is a fork of [Jbuilder](https://github.com/rails/jbuilder), and is built on what they have accomplished.
+Without Jbuilder, TurboStreamer would not be here today.
 Thanks to everyone who's been a part of Jbuilder!

-* David Heinemeier Hansson - http://david.heinemeierhansson.com/ - for writing Jbuidler!!
+* David Heinemeier Hansson - http://david.heinemeierhansson.com/ - for writing Jbuilder!!
-* Pavel Pravosud - http://pavel.pravosud.com/ - for maintaing and pushing Jbuilder forward
+* Pavel Pravosud - http://pavel.pravosud.com/ - for maintaining and pushing Jbuilder forward